alain-david/mac-configs/README.md

 ### Internet Accounts

-- Add Google accounts
+- Add Google accounts.

 ### Mouse

-- Natural scrolling
+- Natural scrolling.

+### Trackpad

+- Enable tap to click with one finger.
+- Scroll & Zoom: Uncheckj all apart from Zoom in and out.

 ### Apps